Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 2. The data won't change when the sorters run.
 3. When a data changes, it actually runs the sorters.

-Maybe we could fetch all the necessary data for all sorters in a single type: it will be refreshed when the data change, so right before the sorters are run.
+Maybe we could fetch, ahead of time, all the necessary data for all sorters in a single type: it will be refreshed when the data change, so right before the sorters run again.

 {% procureur() %}

 The idea here is to organise the data around a specific layout.
 The focus on the data layout aims at being CPU cache friendly as much as possible.
-This kind of approach is called [_data-oriented design_][dod].
+This kind of approach is called [_Data-oriented Design_][dod].

 [dod]: https://en.wikipedia.org/wiki/Data-oriented_design

 {% end %}

 That's correct.
-If the type is small enough, it can fit in the CPU caches, like L1 or L2.
+If the type is small enough, it can fit more easily in the CPU caches, like L1 or L2.
 Do you remember how fast they are?
 1ns and 4ns, much faster than the 100ns for the main memory.
-Moreover, it removes the lock contention and the memory pressure entirely.
+Moreover, it removes the lock contention and the memory pressure entirely!

 <details>
 <summary>